I can’t wait for you to try the Banana Sourdough Seed Loaf recipe! A 1-Bowl, Mix, Bake banana bread recipe that is out of this world!

-Bubbly active gluten-free sourdough starter (natural yeast) is a key ingredient in this yummy loaf.
+Bubbly active gluten-free sourdough starter (natural wild yeast) is the secret ingredient in this yummy loaf.

-A tasty no gluten snack that is also egg and dairy free.
+A tasty gluten-free snack that is also free of eggs and dairy!

-The recipe was tested with a gluten-free sourdough starter made from organic brown rice flour and clean (unchlorinated) water.
+The loaf recipe was prepared with a gluten-free sourdough starter made from organic brown rice flour and clean (unchlorinated) water.

 If you already have a good starter, use it to try this recipe!
-Just make sure it’s been recently fed, that’s it’s active and bubbly.
-A thick pancake batter-like texture is what we are looking for.
+Feed your starter, and wait until it’s active and bubbly.
+A thick pancake-like batter texture is excellent.
 Or, if you’ve used buttermilk in the past, it’s comparable.

 It’s also very possible that you’ve never made anything with a sourdough starter before.